Ronnyboy125/Student-Companion-Mobile-App/app1/Part_1_Functional_Spec/Readme.md

 1. Account:
    - The app will contain general user information, user interests
+   - Necessity: 2
+   - Difficulty: 1
 2. Blackboard/Pirate Port Connectivity:
    - The app will connect to the student's personal Blackboard and Pirate Port to access the courses they are in, what assignments they have due, and what is on their schedule.
+   - Necessity: 1
+   - Difficulty: 4
 3. Courses:
    - The app will take whatever courses the student is enrolled in and create different categories for each course.
+   - Necessity: 6
+   - Difficulty: 2
 4. Calendar
    - The app will take what is in the student's BlackBoard and Pirate Port calendar and create two different calendars: a personal and public.
 The personal will only contain the students classes, meetings, clubs, etc. while the public will contain university-wide events.
+   - Necessity: 3
+   - Difficulty: 3
 5. To-Do List & Reminders
    - The app will take what is put into BlackBoard and transfer it into a to-do list for the student.
 The student can then check things off and add new things that maybe aren't on BB.
+   - Necessity: 4
+   - Difficulty: 5
 6. Forum/Bulletin Board
    - Students and Clubs can post about social events on this forum.
 Other students will be able to see when and where it's taking place and join in on the fun.
+   - Necessity: 5
+   - Difficulty: 6
 7. Recommendations
    - The app will analyze your usage, calendar, and to-do list and determine study tips, i.e. "You should study [subject] for [number] hours".
    - The app will star events and announcements that fit based on previously attended events and interests.
+   - Necessity: 7
+   - Difficulty: 7

 # Proposed Schedule
 Here you will put a proposed schedule of when you plan to complete each feature described in the previous section.
 You should have major milestones with dates as well in this schedule.